Alor Pipasa

 Alor Pipasa is a Bengali drama film directed by Tarun Majumder and produced by Debesh Ghosh based on a novel named "Agniswar" of Balai Chand Mukhopadhyay.
 This film was released on 15 January 1965 under the banner of D.R.
 Productions.
 Music of the movie was done by Hemanta Mukherjee.

 Plot

-This is the story of Roshnibai, a prostitute who hides her identity to keep her child safe and sacrifices her life for him.
+This is the story of Roshnibai, a prostitute.
+When her past is exposed, she hides her identity to keep her child safe and sacrifices her life for him.
 A senior doctor narrates the heart touching story of Roshni's struggle to a junior doctor who is actually the son of Roshnibai.